Hucknall county councillors officially object to new £15.7m Top Wighay offices plans

 "Hucknall deserves better than guess work in what many view as an expensive done deal.”

+"A number of electric vehicle (EV) charge points are also proposed to be installed – 10 EV charging spaces within the staff car park, and a total of three within the visitors car park (which includes one EV disabled parking space).”

+"Yet again the Ashfield Independents say one thing to the public but betray them behind their backs, there’s no objections and I have concrete evidence to substantiate my statement.

-A county council spokesperson said at the time of the plans being announced: “This investment will bring long-term savings for the taxpayer by creating more carbon-neutral buildings, generating income by leasing space within our buildings, and co-locating with other public organisations.
+“This is all part of our wider plan to bring long-term savings for taxpayers by creating more carbon-neutral, fit for purpose council buildings, generating income by leasing space within buildings, and co-locating with other public organisations.

-“As we recover from the pandemic, we want to significantly reduce the council’s carbon emissions by making our buildings more energy-efficient.
+We’ve reduced our estate by almost half and the overall impact of this is that it will SAVE money, not cost money.